 This is a program that is designed to address forestry land loss in the African-American community.
 The focus of this project is to demonstrate that through the use of sustainable forest management with the support of governmental and private natural resource agencies and organizations, and the regional timber industry, African-American landowners are able to retain their lands, generate income, and maintain healthy and productive forests for generations.

-Although the project focus is to reach African American landowners, the project is available to all landowners in 13 counties: Bertie, Chowan, Edgecombe, Gates, Granville, Halifax, Hertford, Martin, Nash, Northampton, Perquimans, Vance and Warren.
+Although the project focus is to reach African-American landowners, the project is available to all landowners in 13 counties: Bertie, Chowan, Edgecombe, Gates, Granville, Halifax, Hertford, Martin, Nash, Northampton, Perquimans, Vance and Warren.

 The project is being administered through the Roanoke Center also know as Roanoke Economic Development Incorporated (REDI) in Rich Square NC, which is a non-profit subsidiary of the Roanoke Electric Cooperative.

 This project is funded by grants from the US Endowment for Forestry and Communities and the USDA Natural Resources Conservation Service and the American Forest Foundation.
 Supporting partners are the USDA Forest Service, The Conservation Fund, NC Forest Service, NC Department of Agriculture, CoBank, NC Tree Farm Program, Ag Carolina Farm Credit, and AgFirst Farm Credit.

 Landowners will gain valuable knowledge on what assistance is available to those who own forestland.
 Other benefits include:

 - Engaging with state, federal, and county agencies to receive technical assistance on forest management.

 - Receiving education on private forestry professionals who can assist with timber sales and learning how the use of these private foresters will ensure landowners receive fair market value for their timber products.